Records management

 - Following policies and procedures to ensure that information is handled responsibly and securely, especially where personal data is being handled.

-- Carrying out retention and disposal activities in accordance with the Records Management and Retention Policy.
+- Carrying out retention and disposal activities in accordance with the Records Management Policy.

 Additional responsibilities for legal compliance, risk and assurance are held by the Data Protection Officer (DPO), Senior Information Risk Owner (SIRO) and members of the Information Asset Network.